akavel/chordite-teensy/README.markdown

 * Install the [Teensyduino](http://www.pjrc.com/teensy/td_download.html) add-on.
 * Open the included sketch:
   arduino teensy\_chorded\_keyboard/teensy\_chorded\_keyboard.pde
+* Go to menu "Tools" -> "USB Type: ..." and select one of the options with "Keyboard" - for example, "Serial + Keyboard + Mouse + Joystick".
 * Then just compile and upload the program to your Teensy board.

 ## Configuration